Fierioziy/ParticleNativeAPI/README.md

 ### Including core API classes directly to project
-You can directly include content of `ParticleNativeAPI-core-sources.jar` to Your project (and refactor API package to Your package), however, I do not support doing this.
+You can directly include content of `ParticleNativeAPI-core-sources.jar` to Your project (and refactor API package to Your package).
+I've tried to structure code in a way that should make it possible, however, I do not support doing this.

 Use Maven (with shade plugin) to seamlessly include core API (from official Maven repository).